ddehueck/BostonStreetCaster/streetview_retrieval/readme.md

 >> python3.7 -m pip install -r dependencies.txt
 ```

 Then follow [this](http://toblerity.org/rtree/install.html) instruction to have `libspatialindex` installed.
-For macOS users (which is not covered from official website), run `brew install spatialindex` through `homebrew` to install this package.
+For macOS users (which is not covered in official website), run `brew install spatialindex` through `homebrew` to install this package.

 ### How to run
 #### Coordination Conversion